 Nordic Skiing In Rochester

-Rochester Active Sports club works closely with Rochester Parks & Recreation to support cross country skiing at multiple locations.
+Rochester Active Sports Community works closely with Rochester Parks & Recreation to support cross country skiing at multiple locations.
 RASC volunteers provide trail maintenance and grooming support for trails at Essex Park and Quarry Hill.
-RASC is also working with Rochester Parks & Recreation to develop 11km of new trails at Gamehaven Park, which will include 2-3 km of trail with snowmaking capability.
+RASC is also working with Rochester Parks & Recreation to develop 11km of new trails at Gamehaven Park, which includes 2-3 km of trail with snowmaking capability.

 Essex Park